Green-Chan/ISP-RAS-C-C-programming-course/hw05_expressions/README.md

 ```
 Then write your expression in format in which it can be read by read_expression.
 Then press Enter.

-Expression, its copy, simplified expression, derivative of simplified expression, simplified derivative of simplified expression will be printed in three formats:
+Expression, its copy, simplified expression, derivative of simplified expression, simplified derivative of simplified expression will be printed as tree in stdout.
-tree in stdout, tree in PDF, formula in PDF.
-And it will open PDF files.
+You can uncomment some lines in it, to get two more formats: tree in PDF and formula in PDF.
+If you do so, program will open this PDF files.
 Files are stored in directory hw05_expressions\output_files .

 Then you can write another expression and get the same for it.
 To end the program press Ctrl+C.

-Pay attention that each run of program rewrite output files of previous run, so if you need some of that files, copy them to other directory.
+Pay attention that each run of program with uncommented lines rewrite output files of previous run, so if you need some of that files, copy them to other directory.

 ## Debugging